bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/the rate at which aircraft weight decreases.md

 #### How can you get
 ## The rate at which aircraft weight decreases
 ### Introduction
-Unless you are drone striking an orphanage the only reason your plane should really be loosing weight is through fuel consumption, and here's a real shocker fuel consumption is determined by... engines. (atleast I hope so)
+Unless you are drone striking an orphanage the only reason your plane should really be loosing weight is through fuel consumption, and here's a real shocker fuel consumption is determined by... engines. (at least I hope so)

 So we need a nice way of expressing fuel consumption in terms of thrust, to do this we use [[specific fuel consumption (aircraft)]].